-The City recently approved participation in a new utility scale solar program through We Energies called Solar Now.
-Continue to move forward with the program and look into We Energies other utility solar program DRER.
-Explore approaches to expand the College Avenue landfill solar project to fill the entire site.
+The City recently-approved participation in a new large scale solar program through We Energies called Solar Now, at the College Avenue former landfill near the airport.
+Continue to move forward with the program and look into We Energies' other utility solar program, DRER.
+Explore approaches to expanding the College Avenue solar project to fill the entire site.

-Dialogue with Investor Owned Utility on Shared Climate Goals
+Dialogue with We Energies on Shared Climate Goals

-Identify and evaluate strategies to partner with the local investor owned utility to a) change the fuel sources for electricity production to renewable, zero emission sources as quickly as possible; b) assist with making electricity the end use energy for transportation and space heating; c) prioritize locally produced energy in its energy production; d) provide a Community Solar option; e) share emissions data.
-Explore MOU with Investor owned utility on shared climate goals.
+Since We Energies has often worked against the City's sustainability goals, identify and evaluate strategies to partner with and, if necessary, compel the utility to a) change the fuel sources for electricity production to renewable, zero emission sources as quickly as possible; b) assist with making electricity the end use energy for transportation and space heating; c) prioritize locally produced energy in its energy production; d) provide a Community Solar option; e) share emissions data.
+Develop a memorandum of understanding (MOU) with We Energies on shared climate goals.